adjust/android_sdk/README.md

 #### <a id="deeplinking-deferred">Deferred deep linking scenario

-Deferred deep linking scenario happens when user clicks on the adjust tracker URL with `deep_link` parameter in it, but does not have the app installed on the device at the moment of click.
+Deferred deep linking scenario happens when a user clicks on the adjust tracker URL with the `deep_link` parameter in it, but does not have the app installed on the device at the moment of click.
 After that, the user will get redirected to the Play Store to download and install your app.
-After opening it for the first time, the content of the `deep_link` parameter will be delivered to the app deferredly.
+After opening it for the first time, the content of the `deep_link` parameter will be delivered to the app.

-In order to get info about the `deep_link` parameter content in a deferred deep linking scenario, you should set a listener method on the `AdjustConfig` object which will get triggered once the adjust SDK gets the info about the deep link content from the backend.
+In order to get info about the `deep_link` parameter content in a deferred deep linking scenario, you should set a listener method on the `AdjustConfig` object.
+This will get triggered once the adjust SDK gets the info about the deep link content from the backend.

 ```java